See Supplementary Information – Grouse Moor Management

 - The rate of growth will be influenced by factors such as altitude, fertility of the soil and the amount of grazing, and burning frequency should be adjusted accordingly.

-- Heather fires can have high with a fast rate of spread, and they react quickly to changes in wind direction or wind speed.
+- Heather fires can have high fire intensity with a fast rate of spread, and they react quickly to changes in wind direction or wind speed.

 - Fire intensities can be generated that are beyond the capacity of on-site fire control equipment.